Zenoo/hordesApps/README.md

 ## Informations

-Every different application will be marked with an **[APP]**.
-Every other directories are includes and resources.
+Every application will be marked with an **[APP]** tag.
+Every other folders are includes and resources.

 ### Testing